getimg.ai

 Imagine you have a nice photo of your pet, and you want to see how it would look as a Pokémon.
 The prompt for that can be as simple as “Pokémon style”.

-If you’re using the AI Generator's Advanced mode, fill in the negative prompt (what you want to avoid in your image) as well.
+If you’re using the AI Generator's SD mode, fill in the negative prompt (what you want to avoid in your image) as well.

 Step 2.
 Select a model

 Select the style or model you’d like to use.
-Image to Image feature works with all the styles in the Essential mode and all the models in the Advanced mode
+Image to Image feature works with all the getimg.ai's styles and FLUX.1 [dev] in the Essential mode, as well as all the models in the SD mode

 For best results, make sure the model you choose suits the type of results you’d like to achieve.
 For example, if you want to turn your photo into a painting, the “Artistic” style in the Essential mode is a good option.